AndrewOhyara/css-custom-vscripts/README.md

 IncludeScript("name_of_the_file", getrootable());

 // Including it in a specific scope (ex. a table or an entity scope)
-// Your scope must exists before including any script file IncludeScript("name_of_the_file", your_scope)
+// The scope must exists before including any script file.
+// The scope parameter can be null if you don't want to define a scope.
+IncludeScript("name_of_the_file", your_scope)

 // EXAMPLE